Tracy-Ann Oberman: Writing

 From 2006 to 2007, Oberman was a regular columnist for The Guardian newspaper.
 From 2009–2017, she was a regular columnist for The Jewish Chronicle.

 Oberman wrote and performed in her first BBC Radio 4 play which went out to great critical acclaim on 29 April 2010.
 Catherine Tate played Bette Davis and Oberman herself (after persuasion by the producer) played Joan Crawford, with Lorelei King as Hedda Hopper.
 The play was chosen as Pick of The Week by Gillian Reynolds, and garnered a huge amount of press interest due to the subject matter, and it being Oberman's first radio play.

 She followed this up three weeks later by writing and performing her own BBC Radio 4 short story called "Girl on an Island" as part of a series of three called Actors' Voices (along with Anna Massey and James Dreyfus).

 On 16 October 2012 BBC Radio 4 broadcast her second radio play Rock and Doris and Elizabeth (starring Frances Barber and Jonathan Hyde as Rock Hudson and Doris Day, and Oberman as Elizabeth Taylor) to very positive feedback.
 It followed Rock Hudson's AIDS scandal hitting the world's media after appearing on his old friend Doris Day's cable network show.
 Radio Drama Review Online described it as "poignant and utterly spellbinding".

 In December 2020 BBC Radio 4 broadcast her play That Summer Of '67, a dramatisation concerning the production of the ground-breaking film Guess Who's Coming To Dinner.

 She has also written comedy sketches and a sitcom for BBC Three, The Harringham Harker.

 Oberman co-wrote 3 Sisters on Hope Street with playwright and neighbour Diane Samuels.
-The play, published in 2008, is a reinterpretation of Chekhov's The Three Sisters, transferring events to Liverpool after the Second World War, and re-casting the Pozorov sisters as three Jewish Englishwomen.
+The play, published in 2008, is a reinterpretation of Chekhov's The Three Sisters, transferring events to Liverpool after the Second World War, and re-casting the Prozorova sisters as three Jewish Englishwomen.

 Another radio play written by Oberman was Mrs Robinson, I Presume for BBC Radio 4 which told the story of how the film The Graduate was produced.